ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 ### datetime.strptime

-There is an [open issue](https://bugs.python.org/issue27400) in Python for `datetime.strptime` that prevents the function to work properly in embedded Python environments.
+There is an [open issue](https://bugs.python.org/issue27400) in Python for `datetime.strptime` that prevents the function from working properly in embedded Python environments.
 Avoid using this function in DataPlugin source code.
 Instead, add the following function to your code: